Ykai-f/wiki_yuekai_fr_BMCU/home.md

 By mail : contact@yuekai.fr

 > Please never hot-plug the cable between the BMCU and the printer, I have already fried my BMCU and printer 🥶.
 More details on : [BMCU-accident-hot-swapping](/BMCU/BMCU-accident-hot-swapping)
+> 15/04/2025 A Chinese dude burned out his AMSL when connecting AMSL and BMCU at the same time and hotplugging the BMCU .....
+So don't do that either.
 {.is-warning}

 # Table of contents